-The example below shows a search requesting, "Find words like piper where the first and last syllables begin with the "p" sound, and the last sound is ur as in piper."
+For example, find words like piper where the first and last syllables begin with the "p" sound, and the last sound is ur as in piper.

-You may limit your search according to the number of syllables in the words, how the words begin, and how many letters there are in the words.
+You can limit your search according to the number of syllables in the words, how the words begin, and how many letters you want in the search results.

 Choose which alternate pronunciation you want when you convert a word to its phonetic representation (e.g., when you type "read" do you want it pronounced "reed" or "red"?)